13thWitch/QE-for-S2TT/README.md

 - as_corpus [boolean]: whether you'd like pairwise or corpus-like translation similarity calculation
 - a path to a config file.

+If no configuration or specific instructions are given, the default configuration in `default_config.py` is used.

 ```
 python ./inference.py \
  --model facebook/seamless-m4t-v2-large \